smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

   + packet Samp-Routing-Error containing TBD Routing-Error is sent (towards Root)
   + the packet which wasn't delivered, doesn't need to be preserved (TODO: identify packet which has been lost within Routing-Error)

-If the packet doesn't have LOOP-ACK extra header, next hop doesn't have NEXT-HOP-ACK flag set in the Routing Table, then Retransmitting Device:
+If the packet doesn't have LOOP-ACK extra header, next hop doesn't have NEXT-HOP-ACKS flag set in the Routing Table, then Retransmitting Device:

 * adds LOOP-ACK extra header (which is described below) to the packet (if it is not already present)
 * sends modified packet using "bus unicast" operation